City farming or the hanging gardens of Methanopolis

 Not anymore.

-The advent of distributed work, fast delivery to the door and 3 d printing plus robotisation changes the way we live and just in place, just in time production to a customers every whim becomes important in the chow-business as well.
+The advent of distributed work, fast delivery to the door, and 3D printing plus robotization change the way we live and just in place, just-in-time production to a customer every whim becomes important in the chow business as well.

 However, if we look beyond a couple of food aficionados, technology is pushing the envelope in ways never seen before.

 Let’s take another look at yield.
 An average farmer in North Carolina yields 200 to 250 bushels of cucumbers per acre.
-This includes patches of farmland where cucumbers grow less than optimally due to poor soil or less sunlight or … – one of the myriad reasons why things don’t work as well as the textbook would dictate they could be.
+This includes patches of farmland where cucumbers grow less than optimally due to poor soil or less sunlight or … – one of the myriad reasons why things don’t work as well as the textbook would dictate they could.
 Nature has its ways of messing with planning.

-However, in order to put insult to injury, there is bad weather spoiling crops, wildlife munching what we would like to find on our plates and plant diseases taking a toll.
+However, to put insult to injury, there is bad weather spoiling crops, wildlife munching what we would like to find on our plates, and plant diseases taking a toll.
 So, if we just assumed perfect conditions for farming and subtracted all the external influences that reduce yield, we would do a lot better.
 That happens in greenhouses where conditions are being kept as good for our vegetable friends as they can be.

 But it’s still soil, in which those plants have to grow.
-If we took away the need for soil and put the plants into some kind of biodegradable foam for structural support and sprinkled nutrients and water directly onto the roots, we would give the plant optimal conditions to become as big, as tasty, as good looking, as – whatever you want.
+If we took away the need for soil and put the plants into some kind of biodegradable foam for structural support and sprinkled nutrients and water directly onto the roots, we would give the plant optimal conditions to become as big, as tasty, as good-looking, as – whatever you want.

 Don’t forget that there is no genetics or nanotechnology in such a world just yet.
 We just provide the plant with an optimal environment for growing.
-However, surface area still limits things severely.
+However, the surface area still limits things severely.
 Even if one used the best available conditions for raising the green, surface area will put hard limits to what is possible on an acre.

 But what does this do?
 It brings the farm to the consumers and this makes infinite choices possible.
 Farmers will be physically close to the end consumers again and will respond to their very whims at the bat of an eyelid.

-In the end, there will be modularized food production units that will be able to produce an enormous variety of plants food just in time and on the spot so restaurants and specialized shopping parlors will manufacture customized premium food.
+In the end, there will be modularized food production units that will be able to produce an enormous variety of plant food just in time and on the spot so restaurants and specialized shopping parlors will manufacture customized premium food.

-It will be cleaner, healthier, better to look at and tastier than anything you ever had.
+It will be cleaner, healthier, better to look at, and tastier than anything you ever had.
 And it will beat organic at every level.

 Methanopolis is all about short ways and decentralized production.
 City farming will eventually cover all our nutritional needs.